-The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the head teacher.
+The Panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.

-A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing.
+A written record will be kept of all complaints and of whether they were resolved at the preliminary stage or proceeded to a panel hearing.